MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 The interface provides a `NotificationReceived` event that the application can implement to handle incoming notifications.
 The `Initialize` method should perform any native platform logic needed to prepare the notification system.
 The `ScheduleNotification` method sends a notification.
 The `ReceiveNotification` method is called by the underlying platform when a message is received.

-## Implement notification interface in the application
+## Implement the interface in Xamarin.Forms

 Once an interface has been created, it can be implemented in the shared Xamarin.Forms project even though platform implementations haven't been created yet.
 The sample application contains a `ContentPage` called **MainPage.xaml** with the following content: